kno10/rust-kmedoids/README.md

 * FastPAM1 (Schubert and Rousseeuw, 2019, 2021)
 * PAM (Kaufman and Rousseeuw, 1987) with BUILD and SWAP
 * Alternating optimization (k-means-style algorithm)
+* Silhouette index for evaluation (Rousseeuw, 1987)

-Note that the k-means-like algorithm tends to find much worse solutions.
+Note that the k-means-like algorithm for k-medoids tends to find much worse solutions.

 ## Rust Dependencies